Anglo-Zulu War: Terms

 To ensure that there was no interference from London, Frere delayed informing the Colonial Office about his ultimatum until it was too late for it to be countermanded.
 The full text of his demands did not reach London until 2 January 1879.
-By then, Chelmsford had assembled an army of 18,000 men- redcoats, colonial volunteers and Natal African auxiliariesalong the Zululand border ready for the invasion.
+By then, Chelmsford had assembled an army of over 16,500 men—redcoats, colonial volunteers and Natal African auxiliaries—along the Zululand border ready for the invasion.

-For his part, Cetshwayo strenuously attempted to avoid war with the British and, should it occur, to limit its scope and effects.
-He ordered his troops to defend their country only if attacked and not to carry the war beyond its borders.
-He directed them to avoid killing any of the invaders other than the regular British soldiers in their red coats.